Charmaine-Burrus/car-dealership-app/README.md

 # car-dealership-app
 Dynamic web project that monitors inventory of new & used cars.
 Uses object-oriented principles such as inheritance.
-Designed with Java, HTML(JSP), CSS, servlets, & JSTL.
+Designed with Java, HTML(JSP), JSTL, CSS, & servlets.

 ## Take a Look!
 #### Home Screen
 ![](WebContent/img/screenshots/home.gif)

-Details: Nav Bar Header for easy navigation to important pages, Cards with pictures to draw attention to desired pages and buttons to navigat there, and Social Media quick links, Contact Info Footer.
+Details: Nav Bar Header for easy navigation to important pages.
+Cards with pictures to draw attention to desired pages and buttons to navigate there.
+Social Media quick links.
+Contact Info Footer.

 #### Inventory Screens
 ![](WebContent/img/screenshots/inventories.gif)

 Details: For New Vehicles and Used Vehicle pages, cards display each vehicle in that specific inventory with picture and details.
-An option to place a bid on the vehicle is displayed only if that vehicle has been in inventory for 120+ days from current date.
+Option to place a bid on the vehicle is displayed only if that vehicle has been in inventory for 120+ days from current date.
 For Best Deals page, cards display info for vehicles which have been in their inventory for 120+ days and thus are eligible for bid at a 90% discount rate.

 #### Placing a Bid
 ![](WebContent/img/screenshots/place-bid.gif)

 Features: Place bid page displays all details of the car and includes a form for user input.
-If the user enters a bid which is lower than 90% of the asking price, they will be given a warning that the bid is too low, and propted to try another bid.
-If the bid is accepted, the car is removed from inventory and user is given details for finalizing the purchase and picking up the car.
+If the user enters a bid which is lower than 90% of the asking price, a warning will be displayed that the bid is too low.
+This prompts user to try another bid.
+If the bid is accepted, the car is removed from inventory and user is directed to details for finalizing the purchase and picking up the car.

 #### Searching for a Particular Vehicle
 ![](WebContent/img/screenshots/search.gif)